Zerdardian/Zerdardian/README.md

 | Engels, Guest language |<br>
 Welcome on my Github Page.
 My name is Kjeld | @Zerdardian, Pleasure meeting ya all.
 You will see all my projects that I've created here, On my Github page.
 School project and other items that I program, like:
-- My own page, which you can check out on /The-Zerdardian-Site
+- My own website, currently working on.
 - My own Twitch and/or Discord bot | FUTURE project
 - Different Programmer languages.
 - *Empty, for the future*